 Write whenever you have the chance: morning or evening, noon or early hours – we don’t care.
 Reading the notes and trying the assignment should take you no more than an hour.
 Every day, we’ll provide you with full feedback which is honest but kind, and guaranteed to develop your writing.

-We tackle ten different issues involved in writing compelling scenes.
+On this particular coaching programme we are going to focus on writing scenes.
+We’ll tackle ten different issues involved in writing compelling scenes.
 Here they are:

 - The dramatic imperative is what gives scenes their kick.

 - The fuel that drives scenes, though, is conflict.